Evans Hills Counselling

 SECURITY OF APPOINTMENTS

-All online sessions are offered over the Zoom platform.
-Appointments will be accessed via a password protected link and meeting rooms 'locked' after you enter.
+All online sessions are offered over the Googlemeet platform.
+Appointments will be accessed via a unique link created for each appointment.

-In-person appointments are held in a purpose designed office in Malvern Link.All e-mail communication is processed using Proton mail which is an end to end encrypted service.All data is managed on a secure system.
+In-person appointments are held in a purpose designed office in the Malvern Link area of Malvern, Worcestershire.All e-mail communication is processed using Proton mail which is an end to end encrypted service.All data is managed on a secure system.

 Contact